 BACKGROUND TO THE JOHN DAY BURSARY

-The British Chapter of the IAH has set up a bursary to support students in undertaking hydrogeology-related fieldwork outside Great Britain as part of their postgraduate studies.
+The British Chapter of the IAH awards a bursary to support students in undertaking hydrogeology-related fieldwork outside Great Britain as part of their postgraduate studies.

 The bursary is named in honour of John Day, former Chief Hydrogeologist of the BGS and dedicated member of IAH, being a member of the organising committee of the first UK Congress in 1977; chair of the UK national committee when the Cambridge Congress was held in 1985, and Vice President of IAH from 1984 to 1993.